Census of Population and Housing

 Links to census related databases, etc. Titles released after June 23, 2014 are available from Publications.

 Statistical Abstract of the United States.
 Washington, D.C.: G.P.O., 1878-2012 incomplete.
 [Note as of October 2011, the Bureau of Census stopped publishing this title.
-ProQuest took over publication.
+ProQuest took over publication.]

 American Community Survey (ACS): What is the American Community Survey?
 (United States Department of Commerce.
-Bureau of the Census)
+Bureau of the Census) Provides background on the ACS, its relationship to the Decennial Census, sample forms, etc.

-A Compass for Understanding and Using American Community Survey Data: What General Data Users Need to Know.
+Compass for Understanding and Using American Community Survey Data: What General Data Users Need to Know.
 United States.
 Census Bureau.
 Washington, D.C.: U.S. Government Printing Office, October 2008.
 (There are other titles in this series with slightly different slants intended for different audiences.

 Understanding and Using American Community Survey Data: What all Data Users Need to Know.
 U.S. Census Bureau.
 Washington, D.C.: U.S. Department of Commerce.
 Economic and Statistics Administration, U.S. Census Bureau, 2018.
 Provides an overview of the ACS including information on the accuracy of estimates, how to access data, links to additional resources, etc.

 The Who, What, and Where of America: Understanding the American Community Survey.
 Shana Hertz Hattis (editor).
-9th Edition.
-Lanham, Maryland: Bernan Press, 2021.
+10th Edition.
+Lanham, Maryland: Bernan Press, 2023.
 Uses ACS data to provide of a sampling of key demographics to paint picture of the United States on various geographic levels.